folz/Museau/README.md

 `$ virtualenv venv --distribute`

-> New python executable in ./bin/python
+> New python executable in venv/bin/python
 >
+> Installing distribute...............done.
+>
-> Installing setuptools............done.
+> Installing pip...............done.

-Before running pip (or the application), you’ll need to source the Virtualenv environment:
+To activate the new environment, you’ll need to source it:

 `$ source venv/bin/activate`